 10. Now the bread has finished time to move back to the braise, after around 2.5 hours the pork knuckle should be ready.
 Remove from the braise and take out the bones of the knuckle.
 Shred the meat with a knife or pull with a fork.
 Add the shredded pork to a bowl and place to one side.
 For the braise drain a small amount into a separate pan and place onto a high heat.
 Reduce the braising liquid until thickened.

 I must stress for the filling you want to choose an unsalted pork knuckle.
 If not the braise will be far too salty for this recipe.
-If you cant find pork knuckle then alternatively you could use pork shoulder, beef brisket, short rib, or even lamb shoulder.
+If you can’t find pork knuckles then alternatively you could use pork shoulder, beef brisket, short rib, or even lamb shoulder.
 To cut the time down on this recipe then you could simply braise the meat in a pressure cooker.
 This bread is great and it almost reminds me of an English muffin.
-Take what ever you can from this recipe and hope you all enjoy making this unique Chinese street food dish!
+Take whatever you can from this recipe and hope you all enjoy making this unique Chinese street food dish!